June 3, 2021

 Understanding these nuances ensures that the paper you choose not only meets your thickness requirements but also feels right for its intended purpose.

-PT (Points) is calculated by measuring the depth of a sheet of paper stock.
+Pt (Points) is calculated by measuring the depth of a sheet of paper stock.

-PT to Pound Paper Conversion
+Pt to Pound Paper Conversion

-If you’re wondering about pt to lb conversion paper, here’s a handy guide:
+If you’re wondering about Pt to lb conversion paper, here’s a handy guide:

 PT in thickness (in.)
 Basis Weight (lb)* Common Uses